 Bilibili to Report Fourth Quarter and Fiscal Year 2022 Financial Results on Thursday, March 2, 2023

-SHANGHAI, China, Feb.
-14, 2023 (GLOBE NEWSWIRE) -- Bilibili Inc. ("Bilibili" or the "Company") BILI, an iconic brand and a leading video community for young generations in China, today announced that it will report its fourth quarter and fiscal year 2022 unaudited financial results on Thursday, March 2, 2023, before the open of U.S. markets.
+/EIN News/ -- SHANGHAI, China, Feb.
+14, 2023 (GLOBE NEWSWIRE) -- Bilibili Inc. (“Bilibili” or the “Company”) (NASDAQ: BILI and HKEX: 9626), an iconic brand and a leading video community for young generations in China, today announced that it will report its fourth quarter and fiscal year 2022 unaudited financial results on Thursday, March 2, 2023, before the open of U.S. markets.

 The Company’s management will host an earnings conference call at 7:00 AM U.S. Eastern Time on March 2, 2023 (8:00 PM Beijing/Hong Kong Time on March 2, 2023).
 Details for the conference call are as follows: